Boiler Mechanic Jobs in USA with Visa Sponsorship

 Do I need a bachelor's degree for H-1B sponsorship as a boiler mechanic?

 Not necessarily.
-While H-1B typically requires a degree, boiler mechanics can qualify through the 3-for-1 rule where three years of relevant experience substitutes for one year of education.
+While H-1B visa typically requires a degree, boiler mechanics can qualify through the 3-for-1 rule where three years of relevant experience substitutes for one year of education.
 A two-year associate degree plus six years of hands-on boiler experience could meet the requirements.
 Specialized certifications in pressure vessel operations, steam systems, or industrial HVAC strengthen your case significantly.

 What visa options work best for boiler mechanics?